Skip to Content

 Place the brown sugar, cinnamon, espresso, and ice cubes in a glass jar.
 I like these tall Weck jars, but you could also use a mason jar.

 This can also be done in a cocktail shaker if you prefer.
-That’s the way my dad makes shaken drinks (we call it a shakerato).
+That’s the way my dad makes shaken drinks (we call it a shakerato), but a mason jar will yield similar results.

 Pour the oat milk on top.